The APA advocates and shapes policy recommendations for the health and well-being of all children, especially those most vulnerable.

 Federation of Pediatric Organizations

 The Federation of Pediatric Organizations (FOPO) promotes optimal health for children by building on the efforts, expertise, and relationships of its member organizations to accomplish shared goals.
-FOPO’s focus for 2019-2020 is to ensure all kids get counted in the 2020 Census!
+Statement on Anti-Asian Hate.

 International Pediatric Association